cultuurnet/stoplight-docs-best-practices/docs/errors.md

 }
 ```

+The `type` should always start with `https://api.publiq.be/probs`.
+If the error is specific to your API, it should then be followed by the slug of your API (same as in its scope), for example `/uitpas`.
+Everything after that can be structured as you want for your API.

 > Note that since `type` is a URI, it has to use lowercase characters and hyphens (`kebab-case`) for casing.

 Additionally the standard allows for extra, custom properties.
 Below is a list of commonly used extra properties on publiq APIs.